Employment and Employability Program

 Community Employment Services

-For Aboriginal offenders, when appropriate, the community Employment Coordinator will consult with the Aboriginal Community Liaison Officer, in locations where one is in place.
+- For Indigenous offenders, when appropriate, the community Employment Coordinator will consult with the Indigenous Community Liaison Officer, in locations where one is in place.

 Assessment and Reports